 We strive to improve human health through groundbreaking, collaborative, medical research discoveries and the translation of these to real world impact.
-Our scientists research five areas of medical need Inflammation, Reproductive Health and Pregnancy, Infant and Child Health, Cancer, and Hormones and Health.
+Our scientists research five areas of medical need Inflammation, Cancer, Reproductive health, Newborn health, and Hormones and health.

 Who are we?

 Hudson Institute’s reputation as a centre for research excellence draws leading scientists, clinicians and graduate students from around the world in pursuit of one mission – to collaborate to improve human health globally.

 Our 443 scientists and students ask questions that push the boundaries of human knowledge to solve complex problems about human disease.

 Clinical experience based on patient need informs our research enquiry, and our close ties with medical staff and industry support the translation of our discoveries into new preventative approaches, therapies and devices for patients.

 At a glance | 267 Staff | 176 Students | 45 Research Groups | 257 Research publications

 Our tradition is steeped in clinical collaboration.
 For more than half a century Hudson Institute scientists’ have worked alongside clinicians in Melbourne hospitals – patient need provides the basis for our research, and our discoveries are rapidly implemented for patient benefit.

 Two of Australia’s most trusted names in medical research, Monash Institute of Medical Research and Prince Henry’s Institute of Medical Research, merged in 2014 to form Hudson Institute of Medical Research.

 Our Institute is named after Professor Bryan Hudson AO, the Founding Director of Prince Henry’s Institute and Inaugural Chair of the Department of Medicine at Monash University.